 Byzantine Sites in Istanbul

-Byzantine Monuments in Istanbul > Churches, Museums, Ruins and Sites
+Byzantine Sites to See in Istanbul > Churches, Museums, Ruins

 With its history dating back to 638 BCE, Istanbul is one of the most important cities in the world.
 Istanbul came to life as an ancient Greek city named Byzantium and it was named as Constantinople during Roman and Byzantine eras, and it was called Konstantiniyye and Dersaadet during the Ottoman Empire.
 The official history of Istanbul dates back to 2700 years ago and its historical depth is too deep even for the people living in it let alone the visitors.